 Missing obvious cues, forgetting details, failing to notice changes, or being unaware of people’s emotional states are common signs.

-5. How does unobservant differ from forgetful?
+5. How does unobservant differ from unaware?